 Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
 Eastern Daylight Time on April 30, 2019 (other than PepsiCo Savings Plan participants).
-Have your proxy card in hand when you access the website and follow the instructions to obtain your proxy card in Pand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.

-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
+VOTE BY PHONE - 1-800-690-6903

+Use any touch-tool telephone to transmit your voting instructions up until 11:59 p.m.
 Eastern Daylight Time on April 30, 2019 (other than PepsiCo Savings Plan participants).
 Have your proxy card in hand when you call and then follow the instructions.

-WAIL BY MAIL
+VOTE BY MAIL